CHINESE NEW YEAR ACTIVITIES FOR KIDS & TEACHERS

 The elder generation who stayed at home to welcome visiting relatives on the first day, will now visit their friends and relatives.

 One of the things that most Chinese do during Chinese New Year is to play some card games.
 It is a favorite past time during this festive season of 15 days.
 The Chinese also like to set off lots of fireworks and firecrackers during this time.
+To find out the reasons for all the firecrackers and fireworks, go to our story section and watch the video of "Nian".

 Links to more information about Chinese New Year